nickhilliard/charter/sidrops-charter-02.md

 and to determine solutions or workarounds to those issues.

-Develop operational solutions for identified issues in sidrops and document them in informational or BCP documents.
+Develop operational solutions for identified issues in sidrops and document them in standard track, informational, or BCP documents, depending on the type of solution (e.g. new extensions vs operational/deployment recommendations).

 These documents should document SIDR operational experience, including interactions with non-SIDR-aware networks, the interfaces between SIDR-